Codelessly/CodelesslySDK/README.md

 variable is used from the Codelessly editor.
 The layout UI will automatically update to reflect the new data whenever the `data` is updated.

-This how it would look like with populated data:
+This how it looks with populated data:

 ![Data](packages/ui_with_populated_data.png)

-### Using functions
+## Functions

 Codelessly SDK also supports providing callback functions for user actions on the UI like onClick, onLongPress, etc.